telicent-oss/smart-caches-core/docs/data-security/design.md

 // If we're building from the JAX-RS base server this is already injected into our request context for us RequestContext context = (RequestContext) request.getProperty(DataSecurityPluginContextFilter.ATTRIBUTE);

-// Prepare an authorizer and filter the data try (Authorizer authorizer = plugin.prepareAuthorizer(context)) {
+// Prepare an DataAccessAuthorizer and filter the data try (DataAccessAuthorizer DataAccessAuthorizer = plugin.prepareAuthorizer(context)) {
   // Get the Labels Parser
   SecurityLabelsParser parser = plugin.labelsParser();